dagnall53/RocClientThrottle/README.md

 Then Terminal: Set the "Answerback to ^E " to "xxx^M" (without inverted commas!!), Local Echo "on", Local Line editing "on".
 Implicit CR with LF "ON" , Implicit LF with CR "ON" ....Then go Back to Session and "SAVE" the session with a name you chose.
 (Very important as otherwise the terminal answerback stuff will not be saved!)
+From V 31 there is an additional option {'ccc'} instead of {'sss'} at the final stage of this sequence will allow entry of the actual battery voltage (using three digits and NO Decimal) this is then used to improve the internal ADC calibration.
+The final cal factor is saved in EEPROM, so this should only need to be done once.

 Now, turn on the throttle, and connect to PC. -- do not worry that it starts up fully and logs in etc.
 Open PuTTY, select the session we saved before, and press "Open".
-For some reason, this seems to initiate a reset on the board and then PuTTY sends the magic xxx(cr) which immmediately gets us into the "SSID select" etc, with NO waiting!
+For some reason, this seems to initiate a reset on the board and then PuTTY sends the magic xxx(cr) which immmediately gets us into the "SSID select" etc, with NO waiting!  - But I have found that sometimes the inuts from PuTTY do not seem to be recieved by the booards, so watch the results on screen.
+The Arduino Serial Terminal seems more reliable for me.

 Note: For some reason this setup method does not work the very first time after the board has been flashed, so you need to power down and restart after a programming via Arduino, otherwise it works well.

-It works so well I may reduce the waiting time in any later code updates!

 ## Rocrail Version
 Needs version after: 13870 2018-04-17 07:47:28 +0200 model: extended the lcprops command to itterate all